thogiti/thogiti.github.io/_posts/2025-02-01-Exploring-Ethereum-Native-Rollups.md

 # Data and Execution Overheads

 ## Data Overhead for Stateless Traces
-Naive re-execution demands full state-access proofs in call-data or blobs.
+Naive re-execution demands full state-access proofs in calldata or blobs.
 This can balloon data usage by a factor of 2–5 relative to custom compression or specialized proofs.

 Mitigation:
 - Single-Round Fraud Proof: L2 is “optimistic,” but if there’s a dispute, the challenger calls `EXECUTE` on a small chunk.